Habrador/Unity-Programming-Patterns/README.md

 **How to implement?**

 * You have a base class called Command which has a method that a child can implement called Execute.
-In each child class, you put in the Execute method what will actually happen when you run (execute) that Command.
+In each child class, you put in the Execute method what will actually happen when you run (execute) that command.

 **When is it useful?**

 * To make it easier to rebind keys.
 Example of this is available in the code section.

 * To make it easier to make a replay system.
-When you play the game, you store in some list which button you pressed each update.
-When you want to replay what has happened, you just iterate through the list while running the game.
+When you play the game, you store in some data strcuture which button you pressed each update.
+When you want to replay what has happened, you just iterate through each command while running the game.
 Example of this is available in the code section.

 * To make it easier to make an undo and redo system.
 Is similar to the replay system, but in each command you also have a method called Undo() where you do the opposite of what the command is doing.
 Example of this is available in the code section.